crocs-muni/ct-tools/index.md

 {% endfor %}
 </table>

+Note that the claims w.r.t. guarantees in this table are **best effort** and may be wrong.
+Many tools do not claim any guarantees about their analysis.

 ## Examples

 The following list constains short snippets of C code that exhibit constant-time (or not) behavior and